mfkage/Modelica-CDI-Simulation/README.md

 The models are sorted by the adsorption types and substances.
 You can find 2 types of files:
 - The .mo-files can be opened with OpenModelica.
-There are substances-files containing the parameters of the substances used in the model and files containing the model itself.
+There are substances-files, containing the parameters of the substances used in the model and files, containing the model itself.
 You can identify the type of the model by its filename:
   - "CDI" stands for Capacitive Deionization
   - "Flow" stands for a flow-through experiment
   - "Batch" stands for a batch experiment